Variations in lens height can be an effective tool for adding subtext to a shot.

 The high angle is, of course, impersonal by its very nature.
 As with subjective and objective camera views on the lateral plane, we can see camera angles that diverge from eye level as increasingly objective, more third person in terms of our literary analogy.
 This applies especially to higher angles.
 A very high angle is called a “God’s eye view,” suggesting its omniscient, removed point-of-view: distant, separate from the scene, a world view, philosophical and contemplative.
 We see all parts of the scene, all interacting forces equally without particularly identifying with any of them.
 See the example from Fargo (left).

 The same is not quite as true for low angles.
 Although any time we get away from human eye level we are decreasing our subjective identification with the characters, low angles can become more subjective in other ways.
 Clearly a very low angle can be a dog’s eye view: especially if it is cut in right after a shot of the dog and then the very low angle moves somewhat erratically and in the manner of a dog.

 Kubrick is a master of choosing the right angle and lens to tell the story powerfully.
-In this shot, the lens height and angle make a clear statement about the state of mind of the character, Dr. Strangelove.
+In the opening shot for this article, the lens height and angle make a clear statement about the state of mind of the character, Dr. Strangelove.